adilsaid64/behavior-driven-subscriptions/README.md

 - Recall: Recall, also known as sensitivity, represents the model's ability to identify all positive cases correctly.
 A recall score of 0.5485 suggests that the model captures approximately 54.85% of the actual positive cases.
 It indicates that there might be room for improvement in identifying more customers who are likely to subscribe.

 - F1 Score: The F1 score is a balanced measure that combines precision and recall.
 With an F1 score of 0.6310, the model demonstrates a moderate trade-off between precision and recall.
 It suggests that the model achieves a reasonable balance between accurately identifying positive cases and capturing the majority of the true positive instances.

+**K fold cross validation**

+Applied to assess the performance and generalization ability of a model.
+Results:

+SVM Accuracy: 0.767 (+/- 0.009)

 **Model Output**